Skip to main content

 Your privacy is our priority.
 HARC follows strict confidentiality practices to protect your information.
 We never ask for information like your name, social security number, or credit card number.

 All your information that is collected will be completely confidential.
 That means that no one will be able to connect your answers on the survey back to you.
 Even the researchers who analyze the data will not have your name.
 All of your answers will be reported in bulk with others—your answers will never be reported alone.
-Everything will be held on password protected computers, and only utilized by professional researchers who are trained in ethics and how to protect survey participants to the absolute maximum.
+As an example of how your answers will be reported, you may view HARC’s latest executive report.

 Will my individual responses be shared with any governmental agency?